husthuyi/learngit/readme.txt

 Git tracks changes of files.
 Creating a new branch is quick or simple.
 Add a new line to test.Bug branch
-Modified in branch dev 20170711
+Modified in branch dev 20170711.
+I have finished half of my work.